 Our attorneys have a successful history in reasonable accommodation cases, from securing effective accommodations for our clients to negotiating favorable settlement agreements.
 Contact an attorney today to learn more about your rights and responsibilities in seeking reasonable accommodation.

 THE EQUAL PAY ACT

 The Equal Pay Act (EPA) requires that federal agencies pay male and female employees the same for substantially similar work.

 As applied to the federal government, the EEOC has held that the federal government’s classification system is not a defense to an Equal Pay Act claim.
 In other words, if a female employee who is a GS-12 is performing substantially similar work as a male employee who is a GS-13, the federal government cannot hide behind its classification system to justify this difference in pay.
 It is also illegal for the federal government to downgrade the male employee to GS-12 to correct its violation of the Equal Pay Act.

 The relief available to federal employees under the EPA is somewhat different than the relief available under Title VII (for example, compensatory damages are not allowable, but liquidated damages may be available).
 In some cases, a federal agency might be violating both the EPA and Title VII by failing to pay women and men equally for the same work.
-The attorneys at The Federal Practice Group can advise you on what you rights may be in your particular circumstance.
+The attorneys at The Federal Practice Group can advise you on what your rights may be in any particular circumstance.

-	Unlike for other anti-discrimination statutes, the relief available to federal employees suffering age discrimination may be limited due to specific language Congress included in the statute.
-Nevertheless, discrimination against federal employees over the age of 40 is illegal, and back pay is available as a remedy, as well as forms of equitable relief.
+The Age Discrimination in Employment Act (ADEA) prohibits federal agencies from discriminating against federal employees on the basis of age and prohibits retaliation/reprisal for participation in protected activity.
+Unlike other anti-discrimination statutes, the relief available to federal employees suffering age discrimination may be limited due to specific language Congress included in the statute.
+Nevertheless, discrimination against federal employees over the age of 40 is illegal, and remedies including back pay are available.